Density-functional theory for clustering of two-dimensional hard particle fluids: Discussion and conclusions

 Following this procedure, we applied our model to the case of HRT fluid, analyzed the phase behavior, and compared the results with MC simulations.
 The overall agreement is rewarding: (i) The EOS obtained from the ECT greatly improves upon the standard SPT treatment. (ii) The symmetry of the stable liquid-crystal phase (the T one) is now correctly predicted. (iii) The packing fractions of the I-T phase transition decrease and can be made to be close to those of simulations. (iv) Using CeT to describe the T branch and ECT for the I phase we obtained a first-order I-T transition with values for the coexistence packing fractions in close agreement to those predicted by simulations.

+Recently Wittmann et al. \cite{Wittmann} have developed a formalism to map soft-matter building blocks that can associate into complexes onto effective mixtures of particles.
+The internal degrees of freedom of the complexes can be added as a term in their effective chemical potential.
+Even though the theory is developed to describe encapsulation of particles by carriers, it is totally general and can describe aggregation and clustering.
+Apart from the trivial use of different ensembles, our theory can be viewed as a particular application of Wittmann et al. theory to an oriented fluid in which the effective chemical potential is given by a particular dependence on the shape of the complex (cluster) and the order parameter of the fluid.
+In fact our choice for the association energy, which is based on MC simulation results, rests on a clear physical intuition and can be justified within this formalism.

-Clearly a first-principles development for the association energy is needed to justify our procedure.
+However, a first-principles development for the association energy is needed to justify our procedure.
 Progress along this avenue is begin made.
 We expect that the present formalism can be applied to any 2D fluid made of polygonal particles, a program that we are actually implementing to confirm the success of the ECT in the description of the oriented phases of these fluids.
+Extension of the theory to 3D offers the potential to introduce novel methods for analyzing liquid-crystalline and crystal phases of colloidal systems.

 \acknowledgements

 Financial support from Grant No. PID2021-126307NB-C21 (MCIU/AEI/FEDER,UE) is acknowledged.